-- twofold increase in the number of accounts processed,
+- doubling of the number of accounts processed,

-- decreased average handling time (AHT) by 28% for policy compliance verification.
+- 28% reduction in average handling time (AHT) for compliance checks.

-Having dedicated resources to answer repetitive calls creates overhead in two ways: you have to hire more agents to take on the extra work, and growing agent attrition because of job dissatisfaction, resulting in new hires and added training costs.
+Having dedicated resources to answer repetitive calls incur costs in two ways: you have to hire more agents to handle the additional work, and agent turnover due to dissatisfaction with the work increases, leading to new hires and additional training costs.

-Customer support automation saves time and money you would have had to spend on recruitment and training.
-Also, there is usually only a one-time fee for implementing automation systems, and companies can always upgrade automation tools when they require.
+Automation in customers service and support saves time and money you would have otherwise spent hiring and training agents.
+Plus, there is typically only a one-time fee to implement automation systems, and companies can upgrade automation tools whenever needed.

-Customers’ diverse priorities, needs, and preferences force banks, financial service companies, and insurance companies to redefine their approach to customer service.
-AI tools can now track, analyze customer data (demographics, behavior, location etc.) and determine the customer identity.
-It allows companies to provide the best services to customers, therefore, exponentially enhance the overall customer experience.
-What’s more, service automation enables customers to get the information at a time of their choosing.
-Any form of self-support is available 24×7.
+Customers’ diverse priorities, needs and preferences are forcing banks, financial service providers, and insurance companies to redefine their approach to customer service.
+AI tools can now track and analyze customer data (demographics, behavior, location, etc.) and determine the identity of the customer.
+This allows companies to provide the best service to their customers, exponentially improving the overall customer experience.
+Moreover, service automation enables customers to get the information at a time of their choice.
+Any form of self-help is available 24×7.

-Let’s consider onboarding as an example of service automation.
-Customers can now fill up all necessary forms through an application, verify their IDs and sign documents without face-to-face interaction with a bank or insurance officer.
+Let’s explore onboarding process in terms of service automation.
+Customers can now fill out all the necessary forms, verify their IDs, and sign documents through an application without having to speak to a bank or insurance agent in person.